This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Reactive airways disease (RAD) is a term used to describe breathing problems in children up to 5 years old.
 It is common for infants and children to cough and wheeze when they have a cold.
 It may be hard to know if a child has asthma, bronchiolitis (virus that causes swelling of the airways), or airway hyperresponsiveness.
 Airway hyperresponsiveness is quick narrowing of your child's airways, making it hard for him to breathe.
 Your child may also have pneumonia (lung infection), or simply a cold.
-Your child's caregiver may say that your child has virus-induced asthma or RAD.
+Your child's healthcare provider may say that your child has virus-induced asthma or RAD.
 Your child's symptoms may go away as he gets older, or he may have asthma, or another breathing disorder, later in life.

 What increases my child's risk of reactive airways disease?

 Your child is at higher risk if: